-Joshua is an attorney in the Business Restructuring Services Department.
-He represents public and private companies, directors, officers, lenders, creditors, shareholders, and strategic and financial investors in a variety of distress situations.
-Joshua focuses his practice on counseling clients in: chapter 7 and 11 bankruptcies; distress loan and M&A transactions; out-of-court restructurings; and other corporate reorganization and insolvency proceedings.
+Joshua is a member in the Business Restructuring Services Department and counsels clients on strategic alternatives in distressed business settings.
+He regularly represents public and private companies, directors, officers, lenders, creditors, shareholders and strategic and financial investors.
+Joshua’s debtor practice involves advising companies and their boards of directors in business restructurings scenarios ranging from out-of-court restructurings to Chapter 11 reorganizations and liquidations.
 He also regularly advises boards and management teams on strategic, corporate and governance matters and regularly litigates in federal and state courts.

 Prior to joining the firm, Joshua was an associate in the Bankruptcy and Creditors’ Rights Practice at Katten Muchin Rosenman LLP in Chicago, Illinois.